LavaMoat/lavamoat.github.io/src/content/docs/guides/allow-scripts.md

 :::caution

 This is an experimental feature.
+It will be replaced with a simpler one in a minor version soon.

 :::